Surrender of the Cumberland Gap

 …Lining up along the Harlan Road, the Confederates were amazed to see the small force to which they had surrendered…

-According to the Official Records, on September 9, 1863, General Frazer is credited for surrendering 2,026 soldiers (including the Sixty-second and Sixty-fourth North Carolina Infantry Regiments) defending the Cumberland Gap.
-Some believed that General Frazer was "bribed to surrender" the Gap.
+According to the Official Records, on September 9, 1863, General Frazer was credited for surrendering 2,026 soldiers (including the Sixty-second and Sixty-fourth North Carolina Infantry Regiments) defending the Cumberland Gap.
+Some believed that Frazer was "bribed to surrender" the Gap.
 Major, later Lt.
-Col., Bryan Gibbs McDowell was the only 62nd North Carolina Regimental field officer present during the surrender of the Cumberland Gap.
+Col., Byron Gibbs McDowell was the only 62nd North Carolina Regimental field officer present during the surrender of the Cumberland Gap.
 During the surrender, Commanding Colonel Love was ill and not present and Lt.
 Col. Clayton had contracted typhoid fever and was in a hospital in Greenville, Tennessee.
-In O.R., i, 30, ii, pp. 636-637, McDowell discusses the Cumberland Gap's surrender and exclaims that Frazer's report is "slanderous."
+In O.R., I, 30, II, pp. 636-637, McDowell discusses the Cumberland Gap's surrender and exclaims that Frazer's report is "slanderous."
 Jefferson Davis endorses the report by writing that Frazier's surrender "presents a shameful abandonment of duty."

 Sequential official correspondence with General John Wesley Frazer